jemalmazar/RED-p2-photo-grid/README.md

 **Little Things I Learned**

 - wrapping input/button elements in a form element will enable form submission with an Enter key press
-- use case for 'vh' units in the header
+- use case for _vh_ units in the header
-- use case for the overflow & text-overflow properties to hide the user info bar and usernames that were too long
+- use case for the _overflow_ & _text-overflow_ properties to hide the user info bar and usernames that were too long
-- using the :hover pseudo-class on one element to activate a transition on another element
+- using the _:hover_ pseudo-class on one element to activate a transition on another element

 **Project Epilogue**